vmagellan/altar-blog/posts/5-steps-to-create-your-uk-startup-in-one-week.md

 Among some easy fields that need to be filled, there are some that worth a few words:

-- Address: you can easily work from home (as I did and am doing part-time); it’s boring I know, but at least you’re not gonna waste money on not-strictly necessary points.
+- **Address**: you can easily work from home (as I did and am doing part-time); it’s boring I know, but at least you’re not gonna waste money on not-strictly necessary points.
 Another solution is to find a co-working space.
 In London, there are some which are pretty affordable (£150 a month), but many are pretty expensive (£500 – £1000pm).
 Anyway, for Companies House that does not matter: you just have to register an address that is convenient for you for receiving the mail post.
 Important: Companies House will deliver an Authentication Code at the registered address: be sure to store it somewhere, it’s really important to make amendments through Companies House.
-- Initial Capital: your easiest solution is to issue 100 shares at £1 in value each: in this way you don’t have to make a complex assessment if you’re raising future money: the calculation for ownership will be on a 100% basis.
+- **Initial Capital**: your easiest solution is to issue 100 shares at £1 in value each: in this way you don’t have to make a complex assessment if you’re raising future money: the calculation for ownership will be on a 100% basis.
 Don’t worry: you don’t have to pay this £100 now (100 shares at £1 each); this is the legal amount, not the cash you are asked to pay.
 To register the Company you only need to pay a £12 application fee.
-- Please make sure that the Director(s) has/have UK residency: it's not mandatory, but you can benefit from several allowances from HMRC (UK Tax Entity): for instance, if you’re not trading yet, you can claim back the VAT paid on the invoices paid within the UK
+- **Director(s) Residency**: Please make sure that the Director(s) has/have UK residency: it's not mandatory, but you can benefit from several allowances from HMRC (UK Tax Entity): for instance, if you’re not trading yet, you can claim back the VAT paid on the invoices paid within the UK.

 Related: [A Real Options Model for Tech Startups’ Valuation](https://altar.io/real-options-model-tech-startups-valuation/)

-2\.
-GET YOUR PIGGY BANK!
+## 2. GET YOUR PIGGY BANK!

 ![5 Simple Steps to Create Your UK Startup in One Week - 2.
 GET YOUR PIGGY BANK!](https://raw.githubusercontent.com/vmagellan/altar-blog/main/posts/images/1JwBw2DFvdD8j5UZ6o3Lb_Q.png)